-They set sail on Tuesday, November 5th, with Briggs having written a letter to his mother 2 days prior saying “Our vessel is in beautiful trim and I hope we shall have a fine passage.”
+They set sail on Tuesday, November 5th, with Briggs having written a letter to his mother two days prior saying “Our vessel is in beautiful trim and I hope we shall have a fine passage.”

 He had no premonition of problems and was happy that his vessel was ship-shape and capable of completing its mission safely.
-The weather was not great however and they anchored up off Staten Island in New York harbour to allow the worst of it to pass.
+The weather was not great, however, and they anchored up off Staten Island in New York harbour to allow the worst of it to pass.
 During this time Sarah wrote her final letter to Briggs' mother.

 The weather eased and they upped anchor and continued their intended crossing of the Atlantic Ocean.

 Also of note at that time was that the ship that subsequently found the abandoned Mary Celeste, the Dei Gratia, which is Latin for ‘By the grace of God’, was close by in New Jersey.
 She stocked up her cargo of petroleum and left New Jersey eight days after Briggs and the crew of the Mary Celeste on the 15th November.
 Ironically, this British-registered brigantine was also setting sail for Genoa in Italy, via Gibraltar.

 At latitude 38°20'N. longitude 17°15'W, on December 4th, 1872, the captain of the Dei Gratia, David Moorehouse, was alerted by his helmsman to a stricken vessel about six miles away, haphazardly coming towards them.